Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/GettingDeployed.md

 2) You can deploy it yourselve and invite The Fr8 Company to configure the production fr8.co Hub to discover it at your hosting endpoint

-Getting Fr8.co To Deploy Your Terminal
+Getting Fr8.co To Deploy Your Terminal to Production
 ===================================

 During development, it only takes a few mouse clicks on the Terminal Registration page to get the Fr8 Dev server to recognize your local Terminal (assuming